Municipal Rates Calculator — South Africa

 Select your municipality using the tabs.
 Enter the municipal value (GV value) — this is on your rates account, not the market value.
 If you don't have your GV value, use the market value as a proxy (your actual bill may differ).

 Select the property category — residential rates apply to most rental properties.
-Enter your monthly rent to see rates as a percentage of gross income — useful for rental yield calculations.
-The metro comparison in the results shows how your municipality compares to all others at the same property value.
+Enter your monthly rent to see rates as a percentage of gross income.
+The metro comparison in the results shows how your municipality stacks up against all others at the same property value.

 Municipal rates (property rates) in South Africa are levied under the Municipal Property Rates Act (MPRA) No. 6 of 2004.
 Every municipality is required to maintain a General Valuation Roll listing all properties and their municipal values.
 Rates are calculated by multiplying this municipal value by the Rate in Rand (RiR) — a tariff set annually by each municipality in their budget process.

-The formula is straightforward: Annual Rates = Municipal Value × Rate in Rand.
-However, most municipalities apply a rebate to the first portion of residential property value, meaning rates are only charged on the value above that threshold.
-Cape Town, for example, applies a rebate on the first R350,000 of residential property value — so a R1,500,000 property is only rated on R1,150,000.
+The formula is: Annual Rates = Municipal Value × Rate in Rand.
+Most municipalities apply a rebate to the first portion of residential property value, meaning rates are only charged on the value above that threshold.
+Cape Town applies a rebate on the first R350,000 of residential property value — so a R1,500,000 property is only rated on R1,150,000.
+This rebate is why the effective rate on lower-value properties is proportionally lower than on higher-value ones.

 Why Rates Vary So Much Between SA Metros

-The significant variation in rates between SA municipalities reflects the financial health, infrastructure obligations, and revenue needs of each municipality.
-Cape Town consistently maintains one of the lowest residential rates in South Africa — its 0.54c/R residential tariff is less than 70% of what eThekwini charges (0.78c/R) on the same property value.
-This difference compounds significantly on high-value investment properties.
+The significant variation in rates between SA municipalities reflects each metro's financial health, infrastructure obligations, and revenue requirements.
+Cape Town consistently maintains the lowest residential rate in South Africa — its 0.7159c/R tariff is materially below what eThekwini charges (1.4254c/R) and what Buffalo City charges (1.5000c/R) on the same property value.

-On a R3,000,000 investment property, the annual rates difference between Cape Town (approximately R13,900/year) and eThekwini (approximately R21,600/year) is nearly R7,700 per year — or R641/month.
-Over a 10-year hold period, that difference exceeds R76,000.
-For investors comparing property investments across metros, rates form a meaningful part of the total cost comparison.
+On a R3,000,000 investment property (no primary residence rebate), the annual rates difference between Cape Town (approximately R21,500/year) and eThekwini (approximately R41,700/year) is over R20,000 per year — more than R1,650/month.
+Over a 10-year hold period, that difference exceeds R200,000.
+For investors comparing property investments across metros, rates form a meaningful part of the total holding cost comparison alongside bond repayments, insurance, and maintenance.

-The Municipal Valuation Gap — and What It Means for Investors
+The Municipal Valuation Gap — What It Means for Your Rates Bill

 In many SA municipalities, the General Valuation roll is 3–4 years old by the time a new GV is published.
-This creates a "valuation gap" — properties in rapidly appreciating areas are rated on values that are significantly below current market value, resulting in effectively lower rates than the tariff implies.
-Conversely, properties in areas where values have stagnated or declined may be over-rated relative to current market value.
+This creates a valuation gap: properties in rapidly appreciating areas are rated on values significantly below current market value, resulting in lower effective rates than the published tariff implies.
+Conversely, properties in areas where values have stagnated may be over-rated relative to current market value.

-When a new General Valuation is published, investors in high-growth areas typically see a significant rates increase — sometimes 30–50% on the same property — as the municipal value is updated to reflect market growth.
-SA property investors should budget for rates increases beyond annual tariff adjustments whenever a new GV cycle is anticipated.
+When a new General Valuation is published, investors in high-growth areas typically see rates increases of 30–50% on the same property as the municipal value is updated to reflect market growth.
+SA property investors should budget for rates increases beyond annual tariff adjustments whenever a new GV cycle is approaching.
+Check when your municipality last conducted a GV and when the next one is due — this is publicly available information on each metro's website.

 Rates as a Tax Deduction on Rental Properties

-Municipal rates paid on income-producing rental properties are fully deductible against rental income for South African income tax purposes under Section 11(a) of the Income Tax Act.
-This means the after-tax cost of rates is your marginal tax rate applied to the annual rates bill — at a 41% marginal rate, R10,000 in annual rates effectively costs R5,900 after the tax deduction.
-Keep all municipal accounts as supporting documentation for your annual tax return.
+Municipal rates paid on income-producing rental properties are fully deductible against rental income for SA income tax purposes under Section 11(a) of the Income Tax Act.
+This means the after-tax cost of rates is reduced by your marginal tax rate — at 41%, R10,000 in annual rates effectively costs R5,900.
+Keep all municipal accounts as supporting documentation for your annual tax return and confirm deductibility with a registered tax practitioner for your specific circumstances.